 6a.
 Creating your cut areas

-You can now decide on the thickness of your border, which will be used as a cut line.
 It is ESSENTIAL that you make this border AT LEAST 1mm wider than your artwork.
 Failure to do so can cause your printed design to lift along the cut edge as a result of the heat generated by the laser.
 A 1mm border will prevent this from happening.

 4b.
 Adding the standee foot